 And do what you can do build a good working relationship with them.

-As the Supply Sergeant you need to watch the training calendar and training schedule.
-You need to know about upcoming training and what equipment will be needed and when.
+As the Supply Sergeant you must watch the training calendar and training schedule.
+You need to know about upcoming training events and what equipment will be needed and when.
 Work closely with the 1SG and XO to make sure any equipment that needs to be requested gets done.
 If you do your job right, you can look at the entire training year in advance and forecast what supplies you will need to resource and coordinate.

-# 4 Sub Hand Receipt ALL Property
+# 4: Sub Hand Receipt ALL Property

 Your goal is to sub-hand receipt all property.
-You really don’t want any property on the commander’s hand receipt and you want as little as possible signed directly to you.
+You don’t want any property on the commander’s hand receipt and you want as little as possible signed directly to you.
 Although you have custodial responsibility of everything, sub-hand receipt everything down to Soldiers in the unit.
-This makes life easier for you, it empowers your subordinates, and can potentially limit your liability if something comes up missing.
+This makes life easier for you, it empowers your subordinates, and can potentially limit your financial liability if something comes up missing.

-# 5 Stay on Top of Inventories
+# 5: Stay on Top of Inventories

-# 6 Monitor PMCS and Scheduled Services
+# 6: Monitor PMCS & Scheduled Services

 Don’t forget to PMCS and do the scheduled services on the equipment in the supply room and vault.
 You want to make sure the gas masks, weapons, night vision goggles and other equipment is done on time and turned in on time.
 You will want to work with the Platoon Sergeants to make sure this gets done.
 This is one area that often gets neglected.

-# 7 Review the CSDP Binder Frequently
+# 7: Review the CSDP Binder Frequently

-# 8 Create a Good Supply SOP
+# 8: Create a Supply SOP

-# 9 Don’t be a Bureaucrat
+# 9: Don’t be a Bureaucrat

-# 10 Teach Your Soldiers About Supply Procedures
+# 10: Teach Your Soldiers About Supply Procedures

 What are your thoughts?
 What are your best tips for success for Army Supply Sergeants?
 Leave a comment below to let us know what you think.